tdhock/tdhock.github.io/_posts/2025-05-30-mlr3-filelock.md

 * in grey, P-values for differences between same/all and same/other (two-sided paired T-test).

+Exercise for the reader: use the code above to do the computation in parallel on your laptop, by first declaring `future::plan("multisession")`.

-## My method for expanding the ML grid
+## Proposed method for expanding the ML grid

-To run the same computations using our method, we first loop over the tasks and resampling iterations, to create a data table with one row per train/test split.
+To run the same computations in parallel, we will create a data table with one row per train/test split, then compute these split results in parallel.

 ``` r